steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

 #### React Native

 If this were a completely native app, I would be done.
 But my app is written in React Native, and I wanted to be able to call this neural network from my UI code.
-A few fore steps then.
+A few more steps then.

 First, I wrapped my function inside a class, and made sure it was callable from Objective-C.